jqnatividad/qsv/README.md

 cargo t stats -F all_features

 # to test a specific command with a specific feature
-# here we test only luau comand with the luau feature
+# here we test only luau command with the luau feature
 cargo t luau -F feature_capable,luau

 # to test the count command with multiple features